 Both season passes are broken down into a couple of options for purchase, which vary in their access to different resorts, number of ski days, and with or without blackout dates.
 Regardless of which you choose, any ski pass is going to be a blast to have for the winter.
-Pay attention to the season open and close dates and use it to its fullest!
+Pay attention to the season’s open and close dates and use them to their fullest!

 If you don’t get a season pass you probably won’t ski very much (if at all).
 Because every time you think about going up to the mountains, you’ll think about the cost of a lift ticket, and decide to stay home.

 In addition to the two aforementioned ski passes, which each provide access to multiple resorts within easy driving of the Denver Metro, there are a slew of other season passes.
 Generally, there’s one for each individual resort, of which Colorado boasts more than 30 ski areas.

 We’ll start our comparisons with the two different Epic Passes, then talk about the two different Ikon Passes, and a brief mention of other wildcard lift ticket deals and combo packs to look out for.
 These season ski passes are aimed at those traveling from the front range.
 Because if you live more secluded to a local mountain, you’ll need only that pass.